+The new age Tezpur was founded by the Britishers in 1835 as the headquarters of the Darrang district.
 Even after the independence of India, Tezpur had remained to be the headquarters of the Darrang district.
-After that, a major change in the history of Tezpur came during the Indo-China war which had happened in the year 1962, the army of China had moved inside Arunachal Pradesh.
+After that, a major change in the history of Tezpur came during the Indo-China war which had happened in the year 1962.
+The army of China had moved inside Arunachal Pradesh.
 Seeing this, the town of Tezpur was evacuated.
 Even the jails had to be opened for releasing the prisoners.

 Placed on the foothills of the Himalayas, 35 km away from Tezpur, this national park covers an area of around 220 sq. km.
 From here one can even view the rare Himalayan species flora and fauna along with different species of mammals, a large population of elephants.
 People can also explore water sports activities here like river rafting, swimming, sunbathing, etc.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here